 What makes an age-friendly community?
-Having available events for everyone!
-These activities provide things for people to do and are fun ways to meet your new neighbors and find out what your local community is passionate about!
+Having events that are available to everyone!
+These activities provide things for people to do and are fun ways to meet your neighbors and find out what your local community is passionate about.

 How can you find these activities?